 Volvo CE’s product line includes hydraulic and excavation machinery, wheel loaders, articulated haulers, cranes, compactors for road construction, pipelayers, and demolition equipment.

-Founded in Japan in 1910, Hitachi had $8.55 billion in sales in 2021.
-In 2002, it forged a partnership with the construction and forestry division of John Deere, which manages its sales, marketing, and many product support functions in the Western Hemisphere.
+Founded in Japan in 1910, Hitachi had $80.52 billion in annual revenue in 2023 and held 4% of the global market share among construction equipment suppliers in 2022.
+In 2002, Hitachi forged a partnership with the construction and forestry division of John Deere, which manages its sales, marketing, and many product support functions in the Western Hemisphere.
 Deere-Hitachi manufactures excavators in Kernersville, N.C., and Sao Paulo, Brazil.
 Hitachi provides small- and large-scale equipment throughout the world (North America, Asia, Europe, Japan, and Africa).

 Types of Equipment